 PART 3: TRANSCRIPTS

 Include or attach all post-secondary transcripts.
-Unofficial transcripts may be included during the review process; however, official transcripts must be available for verification prior to the final determination by the committee.
+Clear unofficial transcripts may be included during the review process; however, official transcripts must be available for verification prior to the final determination by the committee.
 Access to official transcripts through the District Office may delay final approval.
 (If possible, scan the transcripts and insert here.)

 PART 4: RESUME/CURRICULUM VITAE